wp-plugins/rps-image-gallery/readme.txt

 * caption (default='false') - whether or not to show the caption under the images in the gallery grid view.
 * slideshow (default='true') - whether or not to invoke the fancybox slideshow viewer when an image without a Gallery Link value is clicked.

-= Why is the default output for the gallery grid set to use an unordered list rather than a definition list?
+= Why is the default output for the gallery grid set to use an unordered list rather than a definition list? =

 The unordered list output is more flexible when used with variable-width layouts since it does not include a break at the end of each row.
-The default WordPress Gallery output can be achieved by adding the following attributes and values to the shortcode:
+The default WordPress Gallery output can be achieved by adding the following attributes and values to the shortcode: itemtag='dl', icontag='dt'
-* itemtag='dl'
-* icontag='dt'

 = What will display if I set the caption attribute to 'true' but some of my images don't have captions? =